sentry-demos/detective-scentry/README.md

 ## To run:
 ```
-npm webpack # it will update dist
+npx webpack # it will update dist
 ```

 'Load unpacked' from chrome://extensions -> `./dist`